-For information on this program, visit the website.
+For information on this program, visit the Study Abroad in Mexico page.

 In general, people in Cuernavaca are compassionate and willing to help individuals with disabilities.
 People with disabilities participate in daily life (work, school, etc.) with increasing frequency.
 The government does have specific policies regarding individuals with disabilities.
 There is a disabilities services office in the community (though not at Cemanahuac), but there is a fee to use these services.

-Cemanahuac has hosted students with psychiatric, attentional, mobility, and vision disabilities in the past.
+Cemanahuac has hosted students with a range of disabilities in the past.
 The most challenging type of disability is mobility as the city of Cuernavaca is not flat nor does it have the infrastructure to easily support mobility disabilities.
 Navigating outside of Cemanahuac is particularly difficult.

 Classroom accommodations could include identifying volunteer note takers, recording lectures, taking an exam in a separate room, and making classrooms wheelchair accessible.